mendix/docs/content/en/docs/developerportal/deploy/private-cloud/private-cloud-supported-environments.md

 {{% alert color="info" %}}
 An app using an ephemeral database will lose all data if its environment is stopped or restarted.

 An app with an ephemeral database cannot have more than one replica.
-Only the first (primary) replica will be able to start.
+Only the first (leader) replica will be able to start.
 {{% /alert %}}

 ### 4.2 Standard PostgreSQL Database